-The general curriculum includes the appropriate activities expected of all children.
-The Colorado Academic Standards include 10 content areas for preschool through 12th grade, the preschool standards have indicators of progress that describe what children may do by the end of their preschool experience.
+The general curriculum includes the curriculum expected of all children.
+In Colorado, there is no distinction between core and non- core standards.
+The Colorado Academic Standards include 10 content areas for preschool through 12th grade.
 Colorado's Early Learning and Development Guidelines describe a trajectory of children's learning and development from birth to eight years old, giving depth and maintaining a broad view of development in all aspects of children's growth.
 They ensure a holistic approach to creating positive early childhood environments and are aligned to the Colorado Academic Standards as well as the Head Start Child Development and Early Learning Framework.